What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 3. Comes from a trusted provider like Bitdefender, Norton, McAfee, or Kaspersky.

 A well-updated antivirus is like a fully trained watchdog—it knows exactly what to look for and how to stop it in its tracks.
-Now, introduce the most trending cyber threats of IT era called Phishing.
+Now, introduce the most trending cyber threats of the IT era called Phishing.

 What is Phishing?

-Phishing is a kind of social engineering that the bad guy can deliver you a message through your email, messenger, or something that induces you to take actions like clicking, opening these corrupted files, to paying an invoice, etc, and thus your device gets controlled by Hacker.
+Phishing is a kind of social engineering that the bad guy can deliver a message through your email, messenger, or something that induces you to take actions like clicking, opening these corrupted files, to paying an invoice, etc, and thus your device gets controlled by Hacker.

 These links directly drive you to a hacker's trap or to his account or a website that steals your bank account numbers, credit card numbers, login credentials, etc. Sometimes, that certain links might install Ransomware on a user's device.